The case for using stories to document a child’s learning journey

 A regimen of summative checkpoint assessment 2-3x a year for every child is an overwhelming ask for many child care centers and for home-based family day cares.
 Learning stories represent a more manageable start to documentation.
 They are not only helpful in guiding teacher practice — observing, thinking about learning — they are engaging for teachers.
 Learning stories give teachers permission to make it personal and they transform relationships with families.

-While learning stories in their most authentic form are individual, many centers start with at least some group stories, learning stories about a class or a group who share an experience or who meet a common goal.
+While learning stories in their most authentic form are individual, many centers start with group stories, learning stories about a class or a group who share an experience or who meet a common goal.

 Learning Story Info